jackpal/swiftgen4cgsql/README.md

 # SwiftGen: A Swift code generator for CG-SQL

-SwiftGen generate Swift wrappers for [CG-SQL](https://cgsql.dev/) code.

 ## Introduction

-This tool generates Swift wrappers for the CG-SQL language.
+SwiftGen is a command-line tool that generates Swift wrappers for the [CG-SQL](https://cgsql.dev/) language.

++ Allows Swift code to call CG-SQL procedures and result sets in an idiomatic way.
 + Supports the full CG-SQL language.
-+ Generates idiomatic Swift.
 + Generates Swift Package Manager packages.

 ## Example

-This is a CG-SQL file for a toy Todo List app.
+This is a CG-SQL file for a toy Todo List app:

 ```sql
 create proc tasks_create_tables()